Data Protection Policy

 Records of Processing

-comply with those requirements Tompay must maintain clear descriptions of its processing including the personal data types, processing activities, processing purposes, data sharing, data storage locations, transfers outside the UK and/or the EEA and data retention periods.
+The GDPR contains explicit obligations about documenting data processing activities.
+To comply with those requirements Tompay must maintain clear descriptions of its processing including the personal data types, processing activities, processing purposes, data sharing, data storage locations, transfers outside the UK and/or the EEA and data retention periods.
 Tompay records of processing must be created and updated by product owners or service owners to reflect material new or changed processing activity as further described in the applicable documentations.

 Sharing Personal Data with Service Providers and Third Parties

-providers (Data Processors) or other third parties unless certain safeguards and contractual arrangements have been put in place, and unless the individual has been made aware of this sharing in advance, in particular through our privacy notice.
+In order to comply with GDPR personal data must not be shared with Tompay service providers (Data Processors) or other third parties unless certain safeguards and contractual arrangements have been put in place, and unless the individual has been made aware of this sharing in advance, in particular through our privacy notice.

-Tompay Personnel must only share personal data with third parties, such as our service
+Tompay Personnel must only share personal data with third parties, such as our service providers if:

--they have a need to know the information for the purposes of providing the contracted services;
+- they have a need to know the information for the purposes of providing the contracted services;

--sharing the personal data is consistent with our customer facing privacy notice and, if required, the individual's consent has been obtained;
+- sharing the personal data is consistent with our customer facing privacy notice and, if required, the individual's consent has been obtained;

--the third party has agreed to comply with the required data security standards, policies and procedures and put adequate security measures in place;
+- the third party has agreed to comply with the required data security standards, policies and procedures and put adequate security measures in place;

--the transfer complies with any applicable cross border transfer restrictions; and
+- the transfer complies with any applicable cross border transfer restrictions; and

--a fully executed written contract that contains GDPR approved third party clauses has been obtained (for Processing relationships only).
+- a fully executed written contract that contains GDPR approved third party clauses has been obtained (for Processing relationships only).

 Tompay is responsible under GDPR for the processing undertaken by its Data Processors.
 GDPR requires that a contract is in place with each Processor including specific provisions for the protection of personal data.

-The Tompay legal team can provide template data processing provisions for personal data
+The Tompay legal team can provide template data processing provisions for personal data processing and data sharing upon request.

-Tompay Personnel must liaise with the legal team before agreeing to any such measures or
+Tompay Personnel must liaise with the legal team before agreeing to any such measures or sharing any personal data with third parties.

 The principles above apply to all data sharing including data sharing between Tompay or associated companies (if applicable).